feihong0810/scip-verification-finite-types/README.md

 # SCIP verification for finite shifted edge-type cases

-This repository contains the ZIMPL/SCIP verification used in Claim 3 of the paper.
+This repository contains the ZIMPL/SCIP verification used in Lemma2.8 of the paper.

 The goal is to verify a finite family of optimization problems arising from shifted 3-partite 3-graphs in the two-value case of a fractional vertex cover.